newexo/icosahedron/prompts/ability_score_roller/discussion.md

 rollers is reset at the beginning of each roll, so the scores are the same everytime based on seed.

 1. Refactor rename AbilityScoreRoller to StandardAbilityScoreRoller.
+2. Add a test which fails for each of the ability score roller tests because results are repeated.